Today, I’m going to provide an independent review of Quorum International, a one time MLM powerhouse.

 It seems that two brothers who started Chemworld Products that distributed Quorum International products decided to sue Quorum when one of the brothers was banded from Quorum for violation of ethical rules.
 Quorum claimed he was cross-promoting another MLM.

 The brother won in court and Quorum was ordered to pay $1,700,000.
 Quorum International filed for Chapter 11 Bankruptcy and the tide turned further to where they ended up filing Chapter 7 Bankruptcy.
-Quorum International was finished in 1998.
+And, Quorum International was finished in 1998.

 Quorum International Review